tardate/LittleArduinoProjects/Equipment/ComponentTesterKit/README.md

 with a value of some nF parallel to the gate/source.
 The gate threshold voltage will be find out with a drain current of about
 3.5mA for a P-E-MOS and about 4mA for a N-E-MOS

 ### Frequency Measurement (Function "Frequency")

 This function measures frequencies up to 25kHz on the upper terminal block (J5).
-It samples and reports the frequency every few seonds.
+It samples and reports the frequency every few seconds.

 Here's is a 1kHz sine wave, 4V peak-to-peak being measured:

 ![test_frequency](./assets/test_frequency.jpg?raw=true)

 ### Signal Generator (Function "f-Generator")

 This function produces a square wave on TP2 (also available on the middle-lower connector J4).
-Frequncy is selected from a menu of options rather than being continuously variable.
+Frequency is selected from a menu of options rather than being continuously variable.

 Some examples captured on an oscilloscope.
 First, a nice 1kHz wave: